-Mission 2 - Being an increasingly inclusive, well-led and highly skilled organisation people are proud to work for 42 Improved infrastructure Develop and scope for investment and building of LAS capabilities in automation and AI driven automation • A number of meetings have been held with key stakeholders (Senior Clinicians, EBS, IM&T) to review options and explore how information can be extracted from the database as required.
+Mission 2 - Being an increasingly inclusive, well-led and highly skilled organisation people are proud to work for 42 Improved infrastructure Develop and scope for investment and building of LAS capabilities in automation and AI driven automation (Lead) - change request to Clare McMillan A number of meetings have been held with key stakeholders (Senior Clinicians, EBS, IM&T) to review options and explore how information can be extracted from the database as required.
 We are on track to carry out a proof of concept in Q4.
-Future use of AI will be an output of the Digital Strategy Deliverable(s) On track Y - Ownership change request from Mark Verrier to Clare McMillan Mission 2 - Being an increasingly inclusive, well-led and highly skilled organisation people are proud to work for 142 Well-led across the organisation Participate in well-led self assessment and implement actions coming from this Jaqui Lindridge The majority of recommendations have been implemented, or aligned with existing programmes of work.
+Future use of AI will be an output of the Digital Strategy Deliverable(s) On track Y - Ownership change request from Mark Verrier to Clare McMillan Mission 2 - Being an increasingly inclusive, well-led and highly skilled organisation people are proud to work for 43 Well-led across the organisation Participate in well-led self assessment and implement actions coming from this Jaqui Lindridge The majority of recommendations have been implemented, or aligned with existing programmes of work.
 The remaining two deliverables relate to a board engagement programme and accountability framework.
 Deliverable(s) On track Mission 2 - Being an increasingly inclusive, well-led and highly skilled organisation people are proud to work for 44 Well-led across the organisation Review leadership structure and implement resulting changes Daniel Elkeles No update needed Deliverable(s) complete Mission 2 - Being an increasingly inclusive, well-led and highly skilled organisation people are proud to work for 45 Well-led across the organisation Set up a pan LAS professional standards group Fenella Wrigley - Mark Faulkner Following the recent implementation of the updated HCPC Standards of Proficiency in September 2023, the HCPC Standards for Conduct, Performance and Ethics have now been updated (October 2023) and will be in effect from September 2024.
 Consequently, NHS England launched a new allied health professional (AHP) preceptorship standards and framework (November 2023) to ensure clarity and offer best practice.
 A review of these new guidances will be undertaken by the Professional Standards group in Janurary 2024, and any relevant changes reported to ExCo.
-Deliverable(s) On track N Mission 2 - Being an increasingly inclusive, well-led and highly skilled organisation people are proud to work for 146 Well-led across the organisation Improve data quality, responding to current audits and independent reports John Martin - proposed change to Pauline Cranmer Progress against all current audits and reports continues in line with plans.
+Deliverable(s) On track Ν Mission 2 - Being an increasingly inclusive, well-led and highly skilled organisation people are proud to work for 46 Well-led across the organisation Improve data quality, responding to current audits and independent reports John Martin - proposed change to Pauline Cranmer Progress against all current audits and reports continues in line with plans.
 Of the 38 actions from the Category 1 review and the Data Integrity review 31 have been completed with remaining 7 due before the end of the financial year.
-Deliverable(s) On track Y - ownership change request from John Martin to Pauline Cranmer Mission 2 - Being an increasingly inclusive, well-led and highly skilled organisation people are proud to work for 147 Well-led across the organisation Pauline Cranmer - proposed change to Hannah Curror Education Sector Support Managers, Sector Support and Higher Education institute tutors are now in post and holding tripartite meetings for apprenticeship learners and are becoming imbedded as business as usual.
+Deliverable(s) On track Y - ownership change request from John Martin to Pauline Cranmer Mission 2 - Being an increasingly inclusive, well-led and highly skilled organisation people are proud to work for 47 Well-led across the organisation Review governance and improve student experience - 85% of theory-based portfolio marking to be completed and returned to the learner within 4 weeks of submission Pauline Cranmer - proposed change to Hannah Curror Education Sector Support Managers, Sector Support and Higher Education institute tutors are now in post and holding tripartite meetings for apprenticeship learners and are becoming imbedded as business as usual.
 Work is ongoing with the provider of AtLAS, our student management system and portfolio platform, to improve how tutors identify outstanding work submitted by learners which requires marking.
 Deliverable(s) On track Y - ownership change request from Pauline Cranmer to Hannah Curror